Head-Scratcher/LSC2RSC/README.md

 to be used with a SuperHouse Relay Shield Carrier x4 (SKU: RSC - https://www.superhouse.tv/product/relay-shield-carrier-x4/) and four SuperHouse 8-Channel Relay Driver Shield (SKU: RELAY8 - https://www.superhouse.tv/product/8-channel-relay-driver-shield/)

-The board used is an ESP32 based TinyPico board by Seon Rozenblum (https://www.tinypico.com/ - https://unexpectedmaker.com/)
+The board used is an ESP32 based TinyPICO board by Seon Rozenblum (https://www.tinypico.com/ - https://unexpectedmaker.com/)

 The code may work with other boards, but it hasn't been tested on other boards.
 I would however make mention that it utilises two I2C buses, so the board would need to support two or more I2C buses.